António José de Almeida: Early career

 Born in Penacova to José António de Almeida and his wife Maria Rita das Neves, Almeida studied medicine at the University of Coimbra and became a medical doctor.
 During his term as Minister for the Interior, he was the founder of both the University of Lisbon and the University of Porto in 1911.
 He was one of the most eloquent republican tribunes, and, after the 5 October 1910 revolution, as interior minister he led the moderate wing of the Portuguese Republican Party, that opposed Afonso Costa.
 The moderates elected Manuel de Arriaga for first elected President, on 24 August 1911, defeating Afonso Costa's candidate, Bernardino Machado.

 António José de Almeida founded his own party, the Evolutionist Party, that was in the opposition.
-On 12 June 1916 he became the 6th Minister for Finance and also the 96th Prime Minister of Portugal.
+On 12 June 1916 he became Minister for Finance and also Prime Minister of Portugal.
 Later, both the Evolutionist Party and the Republican Union, Manuel de Brito Camacho's party, joined to form the new Republican Liberal Party, in 1919, that went on to win the legislative elections.